Karen Pritzker: Early life and education

 Pritzker was born in Oberlin, Ohio, the daughter of Audrey (née Gilbert) and Robert Pritzker.
 She has two full siblings: Jennifer N. Pritzker (b.
 1950), a retired Lt Colonel in the Illinois State National Guard and founder of the Pritzker Military Library, and Linda Pritzker (b.
 1953), an American lama in the Tibetan Buddhist tradition.
 Her parents divorced in 1979.
+In 1980, her father married Irene Dryburgh; their children are Matthew Pritzker and Liesel Pritzker Simmons.
+The following year, her mother married Albert B. Ratner, co-chairman of Cleveland-based real estate developer Forest City Enterprises.

 Pritzker graduated with a B.A. from Northwestern University.

 Career

-Pritzker worked as an editor at the magazine Working Mother before the family sold it in 1986 and has written for various publications including Success, Seventeen, Kirkus Reviews, and Newsday.
+Pritzker was an editor at the magazine Working Mother before the family sold it in 1986 and has written for various publications including Success, Seventeen, Kirkus Reviews, and Newsday.
 Pritzker operates a venture fund, LaunchCapital LLC with a core focus in the technology, consumer and medical businesses.

 In 2012, Pritzker co-founded KPJR Films with James Redford.
 She has since executive-produced three documentary film features: The Big Picture: Rethinking Dyslexia, Paper Tigers, and Resilience: The Biology of Stress and The Science of Hope.

 Pritzker, alongside her husband, Michael Vlock, and Elon Boms, founded LaunchCapital in 2008, a seed-stage investment firm.